ramiss/arduino_DJI_03_RC_ARM/README.md

 5. When the Arm Channel goes above 1500 (above 50%) the DJI air unit will arm.

 *Please note that the DJI Air Unit must be fully powered on and connected to the Goggles before you give it the arm signal.

+**Caution:**
+Please make sure that only 5v is being supplied to the Arduino Nano.
+The below wiring diagram assumes the receiver is powered from a 5v BEC.
+If the receiver is powered by a different or unregulated voltage then you will need to provide a 5v BEC between the main battery and the Arduino Nano.

 ![Arduino DJI 03 RC ARM Wiring](https://i.imgur.com/l8pAnhi.jpg)